VISITING THE SMOKIES IN THE SPRING

 HIKING IN SPRING

 Most trails are well-suited for each season, but in the spring, you most likely want a trail that showcases the beauty of the wildflowers and wildlife.
-The best trails to hike in spring are:
+We’ve rounded up the best trails below.

 BACKPACKING IN SPRING

 Backpacking in the Smokies is an extraordinary experience, and one you won’t forget any time soon!
 By immersing yourself in the trees and among the wildflowers, you are allowing yourself to fully appreciate the wonders of this world-class landscape.
 There are over 100 backcountry campsites, so you are able to plan the itinerary that best fits your interests.
 Whether you want to be tucked under the hemlocks, next to a trickling stream or roaring river, or near the summit of a mountain where you can look out to the ridgelines in the distance, you will fall in love with the Great Smoky Mountains when backpacking through them.
 Backpacking in the spring is especially beautiful, as many trails and backcountry campsites are in the midst of a wildflower extravaganza.
 Read about how to obtain backcountry permits, and have a backup plan, in case the sites you want are unavailable.

 The weather in early spring is unpredictable.
 It can be warm and sunny one minute, and cold and snowy the next.
 Because there is such variability in the weather and temperature, always be prepared with rain gear, you don’t want to be caught out in a rainstorm without a rain jacket and warm layers.
 It is important to stay up-to-date on the weather while visiting the park.
 You can check the weather at Sugarlands Visitor Center (1,462 feet elevation), as well as Clingmans Dome (6,644 feet elevation).